ArpitAswal/Voice-Genie/README.md

 ## Usage Flow

-Starting the App: Voice Genie opens on a single main screen where users can immediately interact with AI by pressing the microphone button.
+* Starting the App: Voice Genie opens on a single main screen where users can immediately interact with AI by pressing the microphone button.
 Providing a Query: Users can speak their questions or prompts.
 The app detects the type of request:

 ![Screenshot_2024-11-09-14-40-35-503_com google android permissioncontroller](https://github.com/user-attachments/assets/67522054-7b0e-4bba-9953-bb388fd08818)
 ![Screenshot_2024-11-09-14-40-42-147_com example voice_assistant](https://github.com/user-attachments/assets/0a2eadea-5009-4db2-803b-4c96996c4990)

-Text-Based: The app processes queries with Gemini AI to provide textual answers.
+* Text-Based: The app processes queries with Gemini AI to provide textual answers.

 ![Screenshot_2024-11-09-14-41-21-355_com example voice_assistant](https://github.com/user-attachments/assets/e4709d3e-c49e-4740-aa28-605af21222c6)

-Art/Image-Based: Imagine API is used to generate visual answers.
+* Art/Image-Based: Imagine API is used to generate visual answers.

-Displaying Results: The response, either in text or image form, appears in an animated container.
-Users can then: Ask a new question, Listen to the response through text-to-speech, and Refresh the app to reset for new queries.
+* Displaying Results: The response, either in text or image form, appears in an animated container.
+Users can then: Ask a new question, Listen to the responses through text-to-speech, and Refresh the app to reset for new queries.

 https://github.com/user-attachments/assets/46f86248-9e8b-44fe-89d2-06d15a8808d6